-These Cranberry Pecan Goat Cheese Bites are made with Orange Bourbon Cranberry Sauce paired with creamy goat cheese, crunchy pecans, and fresh rosemary for an easy and delicious holiday appetizer.
+Cranberry Pecan Goat Cheese Bites with Orange Bourbon Cranberry Sauce made with goat cheese, pecans, and rosemary for an easy healthy holiday appetizer!

 There’s something reeeeeeally magical about apps.
 Especially ones that involve bread and/or potatoey things [and cheese].